frmusso/HiddenArtsADM/README.md

 You can check the details on the repository ~~HiddenArtsADM_Dataset_Generator~~ (soon to be added).

 ## Project file structure
-- datasets: contains csv data
+- datasets: contains csv data which has been used to populate the database
 - src: contains cql schema and population
 - ~~docs~~: contains documentation (soon to be added)
 - ~~workload~~: contains cql workload (soon to be added)